KimiaLabMayo/PathDino/README.md

 The code is built upon [Dino](https://github.com/facebookresearch/dino)

 ## Disclaimer
-This code is intended for research puposes only.
+This code is intended for research purposes only.
 Any commercial use is prohibited.